 John 1:14 And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.

 Ephesians 5:26 That he might sanctify and cleanse it with the washing of water by the word

-Water in Feng Shui symbolizes wealth and prosperity.
+Water in Feng Shui, the oriental practice of good design, symbolizes wealth and prosperity.
 Houses on rivers and lakes sell for higher prices.
 Japanese decorators add little waterfalls to rooms for detail.
 Water is very soothing.
 If that is in your dream, it is a good sign, unless of course, in your dream you find it contaminated, in which case I must assume you have swallowed something pretty awful which could poison your mind.

 Water can be flowing, meaning it is the most pure, it can be still, meaning it is ready to drink, or it could be muddy, contaminated by others or stuck in some pond backwater covered with slime.
 There are lots of possibilities for water in your dreams.